yiwenwang9702/bspred/README.md

 This is a python library in progress.

 There are two kinds of prediction available.
-All predictions come with asymptotica 95% confidence intervals.
+All predictions come with asymptotic 95% confidence intervals.

 ```python
 import bspred